Establishing paternity in New York

 There are two methods by which unmarried people can establish paternity in New York.
 If they agree, the man can sign a voluntary Acknowledgement of Paternity form at a local child support office, birth registrar or hospital.
 If there is doubt as to whether a particular man is the father, either can proceed by filing a petition to establish paternity in the court.
 The court will then order genetic testing to determine if the man is indeed the father.
 If testing shows that he is, the court will issue a filial order of paternity.

 There are many reasons why unmarried persons may wish to establish paternity in New York.
-People in the situation may wish to consult a family law attorney who can assist clients with filing the appropriate documents while representing their interests in any court proceeding.
+People in this situation may wish to consult a family law attorney who can assist clients with filing the appropriate documents while representing their interests in any court proceeding.

 Source: OTDA, “Paternity Establishment“, October 01, 2014